 Salaries for Library Assistants depend on experience, length of service, degree of responsibility, and education obtained.
 Wages vary from one geographical area to another and from industry to industry.
 Employees who work in larger libraries in metropolitan areas tend to earn the highest wages.

-The median wage in 2016 for Library Assistants, Clerical in California is $29,513 annually, or $14.18 hourly.
+The median wage in 2016 for Library Assistants, Clerical in California was $29,513 annually, or $14.18 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most employers offer full-time employees medical and dental insurance, sick leave, vacation, and retirement plans.
 Some provide life insurance and vision care plans.